 Good customer support is extremely important when your business relies on web hosting.
 Being able to get connected to customer support will let you have peace of mind for your business.
 Although they might take some time to resolve your problem, depends on the complexity.
 There is someone you can consult when you need.
 Not every company is having 24/7 customer support, especially at such a low entry-level price.
 Most will only provide that with a VPS or dedicated customer.
 Bluehost’s customer support is there for you as you sign up, and anytime when you need extra support.

 One year of a free domain:

 This is what I love about Bluehost most.
 The one-year free domain.
 This is possibly one of Bluehost’s most appealing features.
-Everyone likes free gifts, right.
-This does also eliminate the extra step of buying the domain name from a third-party domain seller and integrate with Bluehost.
+Everyone likes free gifts, right?
+This does also eliminate the extra step of buying the domain name from a third-party domain seller and integrating with Bluehost.
 Everything is there when you signup for the hosting service.
 You will not need to invest extra money at your site’s beginning.

 Free SSL certificate:

 An SSL certificate, otherwise known as a Secure Sockets Layer certificate, makes sure to authenticate the identity of your website and encrypts important site information.
 This is essentially one of the most important parts of any website.
 Without an SSL certificate, your site will be labelled as insecure and will affect your SEO ranking as well.
 Thankfully, Bluehost provides SSL certification for free so you don’t need to have extra complicated steps to try and error to set it up.

 With Bluehost, you can easily get your site up and running in no time with their intuitive and guided step-by-step setup.
 You can install WordPress in no time with the one-click-deployment function for WordPress.
 And if you happen to run into any trouble, you can tap into their chat support feature in real time.

 Read more on the step-by-step website building guide